Jal (film)

 The film was premiered and received special mention at the "New Currents" section of the Busan International Film Festival 2013 and in the "Indian Panorama" section of the International Film Festival of India.

-The film released in India on 4 April 2014.
+The film was released in India on 4 April 2014.
 One World Films has collaborated with DAR Motion Pictures for the distribution of Jal in India.
-The film has received the National Film Award for Best Special Effects for the year 2013 at the 61st National Film Awards.
+The film received the National Film Award for Best Special Effects for the year 2013 at the 61st National Film Awards.

-Jal was also short-listed as an Oscars 2014 contender in the Best Picture Category and the Best Original Score Category.
+Jal was also short-listed as India's official entry to the 2014 Academy Awards in the Best Picture Category and the Best Original Score Category.
 The film advanced in the top 114 films in the Best Original Score Category.

 Synopsis

-Jal revolves around a young man named Bakka (Purab Kohli), who is gifted with a special ability to find water in the desert.
-With the backdrop of water scarcity, the film tells a complex story of love, relationships, enmity, deceit and circumstances that bring about the dark side of human character.
+The story of Jal centers on Bakka (Purab Kohli), a young man who possesses a unique ability to locate water in the desert.
+With the backdrop of water scarcity, the film tells a complex story of love, relationships, enmity, deceit, and circumstances that bring about the dark side of human character.